-Drivers in Australia were stranded in a national park in Victoria state for a day without food and water after being led astray by Apple Inc. (AAPL)’s iPhone mapping application, according to police.
+Drivers in Australia were stranded in a national park in Victoria state for a day without food and water after being led astray by Apple Inc. (AAPL:US)’s iPhone mapping application, according to police.

 Maps on iPhones with the iOS 6 operating system list the northwestern Victorian city of Mildura in the middle of the Murray Sunset National Park about 70 kilometers (44 miles) away, state police said today in a statement.
 In some cases, motorists were stuck for as long as a day and walked long distances to get phone reception, police said.